-Identify and implement next generation technologies and approaches to collect co-located air, sea, and ecosystem data more efficiently and expansively.
-Test and deploy emerging observation analyze technologies and impact of future observing systems on improvements to Earth system predictions.
+Identifyandimplementnextgeneration technologies and approaches to collect co-located air, sea, and ecosystem data more efficiently and expansively.
+Test and deploy emerging observation technologies and analyze the impact of future observing systems on improvements to Earth system predictions.
 Provide quality control and active scientific expertise to validate new approaches.